Chinese Flagship Program 中文领航

 The WKU Chinese Language Flagship Program and the WKU Office of Study Abroad and Global Learning must approve all summer language programs in order for students to receive credit or funding.
 Not all programs are eligible for Flagship funding, and approved programs are subject to change based on an annual review of programs.

 Students may apply for Flagship funding for one domestic summer intensive Chinese program, one international summer intensive program, and the Capstone Year.
 Funding decisions are based on a combination of merit and availability of funds.
 Students are strongly encouraged to apply for university and external scholarships to cover any and all expenses associated with a program abroad, especially those who are not eligible for Flagship funding.
 For assistance with the scholarship application process, all students should work with staff in the Office of Scholar Development.

-To be eligible for Flagship summer funding, students must be in good standing in the Chinese Flagship program, the Honors College at WKU, and have reached the Intermediate-Low level of proficiency for Domestic programs, and Intermediate-Mid for International programs.
-Applications for Flagship funding can be found on the Chinese Flagship Program Blackboard page or from your Flagship advisor.
+To be eligible for Flagship summer funding, students must be in good standing in the Chinese Flagship program, the Honors College at WKU, and have reached the Novice-High level of proficiency for Domestic programs, and Intermediate-Mid for International programs.
+Applications for Flagship funding can be found on the Chinese Flagship Program Blackboard page or from the Program Manager.

 Flagship Approved Summer International Immersion Programs

 ** Summer programs in China are not eligible for Flagship funding in Summer of 2021.

 - Tamkang University, University of Mississippi (temporarily approved for 2021)

 - National Cheng Keng University, American Councils (temporarily approved for 2021) Deadline: Feb 15